 The key of A Locrian has a key signature of 2 flats (B♭, and E♭).
-It is the 3rd most popular key among Locrian keys and the 73rd most popular among all keys.
+The A Locrian scale has the notes A, B♭, C, D, E♭, F, and G. It is the 3rd most popular key among Locrian keys and the 75th most popular among all keys.
 The A Locrian scale is similar to the A Minor scale except that both the 2nd and the 5th notes (B♭ and E♭) are a half step lower.
 This means that the characteristic "home base" chord of A Locrian has a dissonant diminished quality (a˚), which makes it a very uncommon choice for songs.
 For chord progressions, statistics, and tendencies, view this key in Hooktheory Trends

 According to the TheoryTab database, songs in A Locrian draw almost entirely from the following 10 chords.
 Click on a chord below to show it on the piano and hear how it sounds.

 Click on the following songs in A Locrian to see their chords and melody in the TheoryTab database.